-Tenets are a few, carefully articulated guiding principles for a program or business area.
+Tenets are a few, carefully articulated guiding principles for any endeavor (a program, business area, or project).
 They act as a guide for the team, stakeholders, and senior leaders to align on a vision and decisions.
 Tenets simplify decision-making and help with being right more often; they can be used as tiebreakers when making tough judgment calls.
-Tenets are ultimately aligned with our company’s mission and core values.
+Tenets are ultimately aligned with a company’s mission and core values.
 At the same time, tenets are specific to the program or the business area and aligned with its mission and vision.

 Pro tip: Don’t confuse “tenet” with “tenant.”
 A tenant is someone who occupies land or property rented from a landlord.
 There is a pronounced second N in tenant, but not in tenet.